HaoWeiHsueh/LGNet/README.md

 # Supplementary Material

-In this (supplementary material)[], we provide additional experiments, discussions, and other details that could not be included in the main text due to lack of space.
+In this [supplementary material](https://github.com/HaoWeiHsueh/LGNet/blob/main/Supplementary%20Material%20for%20LGNet.pdf), we provide additional experiments, discussions, and other details that could not be included in the main text due to lack of space.
 The content is summarized as follows:

 - **Detailed explanation of feature definitions**
 - **Detailed architecture of LGNet**